Last Updated on

 New Mexico Piñon Coffee has become one of New Mexico’s biggest coffee roasters whose packaged coffee is available throughout the United States.
 However you will only find their coffee houses in Albuquerque.

 Coffees are available in a variety of roasts, each with the distinct nutty aroma and flavour of the piñon nut for which it’s named.
-If you’ve never heard of this local yet legendary coffee now is certainly your chance to partake in this unique New Mexican favourite.
+If you’ve never heard of this local yet legendary coffee now is certainly your chance to partake in this truly, unique New Mexican favourite.